 At St George's, University of London we offer a broad range of learning environments which include traditional lecture-tutorials, interactive workshops, laboratory, practical and clinical skills activities, student-led seminars and web-based delivery.
 The modules which make up a course of study are assessed using a variety of different methods, enabling you to demonstrate your capabilities in a range of ways.

 This is an accredited NHS Clinical Physiology Practitioner Training Programme, developed under the Department of Health Modernising Scientific Careers initiative to train scientists for a patient centred role within the NHS.
 This course will provide you with the skills and knowledge for a career as a clinical physiologist, either in the cardiac or respiratory/sleep speciality.
-You will play a vital role in accurate and timely diagnosis, carrying out investigations, interpreting and reporting results
+You will play a vital role in accurate and timely diagnosis, carrying out investigations, interpreting and reporting results and involved in the treatment of your patients.

 Ours is the largest course of this type and St George's is the only university in London accredited to train students in both Cardiac Physiology and Respiratory/Sleep Physiology.
 Our cohort sizes are small, allowing for excellent and individualised academic support.

-Students have the chance to gain academic and workplace experience in both before making an informed decision about their preferred field at the end of the first year.
+Students have the chance to gain academic and workplace experience in both specialities before making an informed decision about their preferred field at the end of the first year.

 Graduates are eligible for professional registration, and may apply for NHS Band 5 Clinical Physiology positions.